IGM-202-2225/project-2-meaton96/README.md

 #### Steering Behaviors

-- Moves forward for a bit then changes to a random direction
+*  Wander movement using the circle method with small wander angle changes
-   - tracks nearby agents and can change to move away or chase behaviours
+   *  tracks nearby agents to start pursuing
-- Obstacles - NYI
+*  Obstacles - NYI
-- Seperation - currently seperates from any other agent with the "Carnivore" tag
+*  Seperation - Will seperate from any agent with the same tag

 #### State Transistions

-- state is transitioned to after seperating, chasing, or being idle
+-  default state, will be transitioned to after exiting another state
-   - When this agent gets far enough away from other avoided agents it will default to wander
-   - When this agent has idled for a period of time it will transiton back to wandering
+   -  Will transition back to this state if the pursuit/seek/flee target becomes null

-### Chase
+### Pursue

 **Objective:** moves towards a target agent

 #### Steering Behaviors

-- Needs to be updated
+-  Steers towards a target agent by predicting its movement by up to 2 seconds.
+The time is reduced as it gets closer.
 -  Obstacles - NYI
-- Seperation - Not implemented in this state, supposedly 2 of the same agent could chase a single target causing them to be close to eachother, however seperation check comes before any other state transition checks therefore 2 seperating agents should never be close enough to hunt the same agent
+-  Seperation - Not implemented in this state.
+Agent will ignore everything except pursuing its target.

 #### State Transistions